 Dr. Smith requests that you write down questions and consider bringing a recorder to your appointment to optimize your appointment time.
-Patients with a strong family history of cancer should complete the Risk Assessment for Hereditary Cancer prior to their appointment.
+Patients with a strong family history of cancer should complete the Risk Assessment for Hereditary Cancer and get as much information about family cancer history (especially types of cancer and age of onset) prior to the appointment.

 American Board of Surgery, Fellow American College of Surgery

 Doctor of Medicine, University of Texas Medical Branch, Galveston, Texas; Residency Baylor College of Medicine Department of Surgery, Houston, Texas; trained under world-renowned surgeon, Dr. Michael E. DeBakey.

 Since entering practice in 1990, Dr. Smith has had a special interest in breast cancer, breast cancer risk management, and preventive surgery.
 He has made that the exclusive focus of his surgical practice since 2009.

 Procedures performed include nipple sparing (and other types of) mastectomy, lumpectomy, sentinel lymph node biopsy and oncoplastic surgery of the breast, the purpose of which is to improve cosmetic and oncologic outcomes with complex breast lumpectomies, axillary lymph node dissection, and portacath insertion.
 He works collaboratively with our plastic surgeons as indicated to optimize results.

 Dr. Smith leads The Polyclinic Hereditary Cancer Risk Clinic, a multidisciplinary clinic which helps to identify both women and men who may have increased risk for various cancers based on a genetic predisposition.